Speer Family: Later years/deaths

 George Thomas "Dad" Speer died in 1966 and Lena "Mom" Speer died in 1967.
 Pearl and Logan Claborn died in 1979 and 1981 respectively.
 The group, led by brothers Brock (died March 29, 1999, at age 78) and Ben, underwent various configurations over the next several decades.
 Ben retired from the group in 1993 although he did appear on occasion with the group until Brock officially retired the Speer Family at the 1998 National Quartet Convention.
-Ben Speer continued to be involved in Southern Gospel music as the Music Director of the Gaither Homecoming Series, and as owner of Ben Speer's Stamps-Baxter School of Music, a Southern Gospel singing school, up until his death in 2017, which continues under the ownership of son Stephen.
+Ben Speer continued to be involved in Southern Gospel music as the music director of the Gaither Homecoming Series, and as owner of Ben Speer's Stamps-Baxter School of Music, a Southern Gospel singing school, up until his death in 2017, which continues under the ownership of son Stephen.

 Ben, Mary Tom, Rosa Nell and Faye continued to make appearances in Gaither Homecoming videos.
 The group was inducted into the Gospel Music Association's Hall of Fame in 1998, following individual inductions for "Dad" Speer (1971); "Mom" Speer (1972); Brock Speer (1975); and Ben Speer (1995).
+All of the immediate family members have been inducted into the Southern Gospel Music Association Hall of Fame, "Dad" Speer, "Mom" Speer and Brock Speer were inducted in 1997, Ben Speer was inducted in 1998, Rosa Nell Speer Powell was inducted in 2005, Mary Tom Speer Reid was inducted in 2006 and Faye Ihrig Speer was inducted in 2014.
+The group was inducted into the Volunteer State Music Hall of Fame 2026.

 The Speer Family was the first group to receive the Gospel Music Association's Lifetime Achievement Award.
 Other recognition for the Speers included inclusion in the Alabama Music Hall of Fame, receiving the Southern Gospel Music Guild's Heritage Award, and receiving 14 Dove Awards.
 The group's recording of "I'm Standing on the Solid Rock" has the distinction of having the longest tenure as the top song on the Singing News chart of popular Southern Gospel recordings.

 Mary Tom Speer-Reid died on September 16, 2014, aged 89.
 Faye Speer died on October 13, 2015, aged 86.
 Ben Speer died on April 7, 2017, at age 86.
 A month later, Rosa Nell Speer-Powell, who was the last survivor of the original Speer Family, died on May 16, 2017, at the age of 94.